cortado-mobile-solutions/apidoc-mdm/docs/system.md

 }
 ```

 This request is also available as a GET request.
-Just pass the json as a query parameters in this case.
+Just pass the json as a query parameter in this case. (url encoding of the parameter might be necessary)
 ```
 (...)/system/rootca?json={"token":"x"}
 ```

 ### System Info Response
-The Root CA as a file
+The Root CA public kea part as a file